All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

 Is any test preparation needed to ensure the quality of the sample?

-Fasting is required before and during testing.
-The person being tested should not exercise or smoke for several hours before testing.
-In some cases, additional instructions may be provided by the doctor and/or laboratory.
+Fasting is required before and during testing, and you must be off antibiotics and stomach medications, such as antacids, laxatives and stool softeners, for two weeks prior to the test.
+There are other medications that may interfere with the test, so consult your healthcare practitioner about the medications you are taking.
+You should also not exercise or smoke for several hours before testing.
+In some cases, additional instructions may be provided by the healthcare practitioner and/or laboratory.
 For example, you may be asked to brush your teeth and then rinse your mouth with water prior to the hydrogen breath test and then again after drinking the liquid containing lactose.
 Follow any instructions you are given.